melv618/melv618.github.io/blogposts/NetHardwareObfuscation.md

 ```

 ## 2. Create Hostname Generator Shell Script
-This following script we will create, will generate a new hostname based on the DESKTOP-XXXXXXX template observed on windows systems today.
+The following script we will create, will generate a new hostname based on the DESKTOP-XXXXXXX template observed on Windows systems today.
 This will allow us blend in more with local networks as Windows is a very common operating systems across most desktops and laptops today.

 ### Travel to the system-wide scripts directory:
 ```bash